mautic/documentation/en/categories/categories.md

 ## Creating/Managing Categories

-To create a new stage, go to settings menu in the top right corner of Mautic.
+To create a new categories, go to settings menu in the top right corner of Mautic.
 There choose categories.

 ![](/categories/media/add-new-category.jpg)